robert-claypool/robert-claypool.github.io/_posts/2018-12-09-awesome-workflows.md

 of Git makes it a breeze.

 2.)
-If project managers are pushing so much that a few hours on code review is not possible, then the project is already at risk.
+If project managers are pushing so much that a few hours on code review is not possible, then the project is **already at risk**.
-Project mangers won't say, "skip the review", but they will say, "the demo is at 4pm" (which might imply, "skip the review").
+Project managers won't say, "skip the review", but they will say, "the demo is at 4pm" (which might imply, "skip the review").
 I don't have a one-liner advice to fix this, sorry.